Bballard96/A-Glass-of-OJ/README.md

 - #### HTML

 ## Next steps:
-- ### Get background to change on certain checkpoints, Add story paths to make story longer, Add favicon icon for inventory to show what items player currently holds in inventory.
+- ### Make the background change at certain checkpoints.
+- ### Add story paths to make story longer.
+- ### Add a favicon icon for inventory to show what items the player currently holds in their inventory.